I Have a Patent Number - Now What?

 1. Identify & research target companies - Trade shows are the best places to identify possible licensees and to make initial contacts.
 The #2 company in an industry is a better target than #1 - they need you more.

 2. Approach prime targets - You want to find an internal champion in the company (maybe that happened at the trade show).
-Use Jigsaw to find names and contact info.
-Go for people in sales and marketing ahead of product development and engineering.

 3. Confidentiality agreement - Even with an issued patent this would be a good thing to get in place to cover new information you may bring to the table.